mengcao327/attack-gnn-fairness/README.md

-# Fairness Attacks on Graph Neural Networks
+# Fairness Attacks on the Fairness of Graph Neural Networks
-This repository contains the source code for our paper "Fairness Attacks on Graph Neural Networks" submitted to KDD'22.
+This repository contains the source code for our paper "Fairness Attacks on the Fairness of Graph Neural Networks" submitted to KDD'22.

 ## Setup
 This repository is built using PyTorch.
 We ran our code using Python == 3.9.
 You can install all the necessary libraries by running